mdrakiburrahman/dotnet-operator-sdk/samples/mssql-db/README.md

 	Task CheckCurrentState(Kubernetes k8s);
 }
 ```
-The implementation is pretty straight forward, you need to implement the **`OnAction`** methods.
+The implementation is pretty straight forward, you need to implement the **`On_Action_`** methods.
 These methods are the ones that will communicate with the SQL Server instance and will create or delete the databases.
 So whenever somebody uses `kubectl` to create, apply or delete an object, these methods will be called.

 But what happens if somebody or something connects to your SQL Server instance and deletes the databases?
 Here's where the **`CheckCurrentState`** method comes into play.
 This method, in my case, is checking every 5 seconds if the **`MSSQLDB`** objects created in my cluster are actually created as databases in the SQL Server instance.
 If they are not, it will try to recreate them.